csound-plugins/csound-plugins/README.md

 # Installation

-At the root folder, do
+At the root folder of this repository, do

     mkdir build